-Thereafter, the network can initiate the EPS bearer context modification procedure or the dedicated EPS bearer context activation procedure to transport UE policy container with the length of two octets as specified in 3GPP TS 24.008 [13] from the network to the UE.
-The UE can transport UE policy container with the length of two octets from the UE to the network using the EPS bearer context modification procedure or the dedicated EPS context activation procedure.
+Thereafter, the network can initiate the EPS bearer context modification procedure or the dedicated EPS bearer context activation procedure to transport a UE policy container with the length of two octets as specified in 3GPP TS 24.008 [13] from the network to the UE.
+The UE can transport a UE policy container with the length of two octets from the UE to the network using the EPS bearer context modification procedure or the dedicated EPS context activation procedure.

-The UE policy container with the length of two octets enable the transfer of the messages specified in 3GPP TS 24.501 [54] annex D.
+The UE policy container with the length of two octets enables transfer of a message specified in 3GPP TS 24.501 [54] annex D.

 If the UE while in N1 mode has indicated support for URSP provisioning in EPS as specified in 3GPP TS 24.501 [54] annex D, the UE performs inter-system change from N1 mode to S1 mode, the UE has not yet provided a UE policy container with the length of two octets to the network as specified in 3GPP TS 24.008 [13] during the dedicated EPS bearer context activation procedure, or EPS bearer context modification procedure, then the network can send a UE policy container with the length of two octets to the UE as specified in 3GPP TS 24.008 [13] during the dedicated EPS bearer context activation procedure, or EPS bearer context modification procedure on any PDN connection.